xpepermint/approvedjs/README.md

 ## Motivation

-We often write code which validates input data and handles errors.
+We often write code which validates data and handles errors.
 We do it when we write API controllers, GraphQL mutations, before we try to write something into a database and in many other cases where we manipulate and mutate data.

 Every time you start writing validations, you ask yourself the same questions.
 You try hard finding the best way to get a clean and beautiful solution.
 At the end you desperately start googling for answers, searching best practices and possible conventions.

 We need to write a clean and beautiful code to keep our projects long-term sustainable.
-Validation happens before actual action and error handling happens afterwords.
-That's why validation and error handling go hand in hand.
+Validation happens before actual action and error handling happens afterwords - validation and error handling go hand in hand.
 Approved.js has been written with that in mind.

 ## Installation